MSUNumRel/msunumrel.github.io/index.md

 ### Prof. Sean Couch

-This is graduate-level course covers the practical and theoretical aspects of parallel and high-performance computing in science and engineering.
+This is an advanced graduate-level course covering the essentials of solving the equations of general relativity numerically.

 ### Course Goals